 Lastly, in 2018, an Italian car-maker and a 3D printing company teamed up to create a 3D printed electric vehicle designed for city life.
 The LSEV is a 1000-lb car that can be printed out in 3 days.
-It’s battery life is 90 miles and has an expected top-speed of 43 mph.
-It’s small, compact, and yours for only $7500 dollars.
+Its battery life is 90 miles and has an expected top speed of 43 mph.
+It’s small, compact, and yours for only $7500.

 The ability to create food using 3D printers is also tremendously on the rise.
-Lynette Kucsma, CEO of Natural Machines (manufacturer of the Foodini 3D food printer), made an interesting statement saying that any food bought from a supermarket is essentially 3D printed food, because the food is basically going into a mold.
+Lynette Kucsma, CEO of Natural Machines (manufacturer of the Foodini 3D food printer), made an interesting statement saying that any food bought from a supermarket is essentially 3D printed food because the food is going into a mold.
 So then that brings up the question of the point of even having a 3D printer?
-One of the reasons because consumers get to now choose their own ingredients.
-With the rising popularity of certain food restrictions like gluten free, veganism, etc., the 3D printer will definitely help.
-Also, if the consumer has any restrictions to food because of their medical standing, then 3D printer can be very useful.
+One of the reasons is because consumers get to now choose their ingredients.
+With the rising popularity of certain food restrictions like gluten- free, veganism, etc., the 3D printer will help.
+Also, if the consumer has any restrictions on food because of their medical standing, then a 3D printer can be very useful.
 For example, if an elderly person has problems with chewing, the 3D printer can assist in making a soup with a smoother consistency.

 Yes, 3D printers can now create ears.
 Researchers at Wake Forest Baptist Medical Center is behind this incredible innovation.
 It’s all created by the Integrated Tissue and Organ Printing System (ITOP) that allows the ears to have the necessary cells and correct structure.
 It also allows the nutrients and oxygen to go through the ear so that the system can stay alive to develop a structure of blood vessels.
 They tested this out on rats to see how effective their invention is, and it proved to work in their favor.